 To make gluten-free blackberry cobbler you can just substitute a good GF flour for the all-purpose flour (we have used Namaste flour from Costco with success).
 You can also use a gluten-free cake mix or pancake batter.
 Just mix the dry mix with an egg and follow the instructions below substituting the dry mix for the flour and sugar.

 You can leave cobbler at room temperature, covered for up to 12 hours.
 Some have said they leave it out for a day or two without any problems but I don’t like leaving any kind of food out on the counter that long.
-Personally, I like to refrigerate it.
-If you like to eat it room temp, you can just remove it from the fridge and let it come to room temperature.
+Personally, I like to keep leftovers in the refrigerator.
+If you like to eat it room temp, just remove it from the fridge and let it come to room temperature.